 Router | ||

 However, it was less intuitive than Surfshark when it came to finding VPN settings and other features.
-Surfshark had a panel on its left-hand side that took you directly to its VPN, alerts, antivirus, and search features, including general settings.
+Surfshark had a panel on its left-hand side that took you directly to its VPN, alerts, antivirus, and search features, as well as general settings.

 |